jakegatwork/Resume/README.md

 ***The Michael Smerconish Program*** / 2021 - 2022

-Edited and created daily videos for 70,000 subscribers and newsletter readers.
+Lead the direction of the Michael Smerconish Program YouTube channel and social media presence that boasted over 70,000 active followers and newsletter subscribers.

-Responsible for remote editing live camera switching of interviews, collecting assets through an internal ftp, multicam editing and adding related graphics, creating thumbnails daily thumbnails, and managing daily YouTube uploads and functions.
+Directed and edited live recorded interviews daily for publishing on YouTube, Twitter, and Instagram.

 ----------------------